-Fire and Rescue Service (CFRS) home safety checks. www.cambsfire.gov.uk/home-safety/safe-and-well-visit/ or Tel: 0800 917 9994.
+Fire and Rescue Service (CFRS) home safety checks - includes falls prevention. www.cambsfire.gov.uk/home-safety/safe-and-well-visit/ or Tel: 0800 917 9994.

 Falls Services

 Previous falls (with or without injury) are one of the biggest independent risk factors for falling again; guidelines recommend that if you have had a fall you should get yourself reviewed.